How to build an enterprise AI solution?

 - Major advancements that laid the road for enterprise AI applications

-- The potential benefits of building an enterprise AI solution
+- The strategy to adopt while building an enterprise AI solution

 - How to build an enterprise AI solution?